getodk/docs/odk1-src/collect-import-export.rst

 Importing settings from an image saved on your device
 ------------------------------------------------------

-You can import settings from a QR code saved on your device by clicking on :guilabel:`Select Code from SD Card` option.
+You can import settings from a QR code saved on your device by clicking on the :fa:`ellipsis-v` icon which is located to the right of the share icon.
+Then select the :guilabel:`Import QRCode` option.

 Making your own QR code
 ---------------------------